How to grow herbs

-Growing tips and advice on sowing from seed for fresh, home-grown flavours
+Tips and advice on growing herbs from seed for fresh, home-grown flavours

 Growing herbs is easy gardening fun that anyone can do.
 Delicious and fragrant, they can be grown in the smallest of spaces.
 All you need is a pot, some compost and seeds to get growing tasty herbs that will add incredible flavour to salads and your home cooking.

 Best time to plant herbs: Throughout the season

 April is the best time to sow many different herb seeds, but some herbs can be sown all year around such as chives, mint and rosemary.
 Others will have a specific planting season and you’ll find this information on the seed packet.

 You will also find already potted herbs in our stores if you don’t want to grow your own from seed, and you can find out more about that in this guide too.